uic-evl/DOE_DigitalTwin/README.md

 * Test other networking libraries on Windows and Linux
   * Seek a solution to building NetMQ on Linux
 * Add Vicon tracking or Optitrack tracking to all working applications
+* Test OVIS-only with mixed OS
 * Develop data processing/analysis pipeline
+* Research ROS IK simulation/calculation

 ## Unity Sample Project